 If you’re not in the mood for a sweet apple, then maybe a carrot is more your style.
 It’s just as healthy, and chock-full of Vitamin A for eyesight and healthy childhood growth.
 Carrots are fiber-rich foods like apples, and besides the digestive help they provide, they also scrape away leftovers between the teeth and gums.

-For a change of pace, you could switch from eating to drinking tea for your teeth.
-Green and black teas have a fresh bitterness to them, and part of that is due to the bacteria-suppressing catechins contained within.
+For a change of pace, you could switch from eating something healthy for your teeth to drinking tea for your teeth.
+Green and black teas have a fresh bitterness in them, and part of that is due to the bacteria-suppressing catechins contained within.
 They help the teas with fighting off bacteria, and it has the added bonus effect of rinsing out your mouth, further cleaning your child’s teeth and gums.
 Just watch the sugar content, because rinsing your mouth with sugary liquid is taking one step forward and two steps back.